Home

 Delaware.

-Unhappy with
+Unhappy with plans to

-at the site on the river
+build a hydroelectric dam at the site on the river in

-in Southeast Kentucky, in 1930, the DuPont
+Southeast Kentucky, in 1930, the DuPont

 family donated 600 acres surrounding the Falls to